GeorgiaFilm/community/projects/nuclear/README.md

 - **Geology:** Granite/gneiss core; excellent for shaft/tunnel stability.
 - **Fuel Nearby:** Some thorium detected; minor uranium in region.
 (See southern Appalachians maps for detail.)
 - **Infrastructure:** Accessible by road; permitted construction possible.
+- **Perk:** Nation's top nuclear workforce at Plant Vogtle, the only new nuclear reactors built in 30 years.

 ### 3. Central/Western Ukrainian Plateaus (Kirovohrad Region, Ukraine)